Project

 • --definition-dir Specifies the directory where the analysis results are stored.

-• --module-store-path Designates a path to save the results that include details on which module each file belongs to.
+• --metadata Designates a path to save the results that include details on which module each file belongs to.
 If this option is not specified, the results will be temporarily stored in a default temporary file.

-bundle exec diver_down_web --definition-dir tmp/diver_down --module-store-path tmp/module_store.yml
+bundle exec diver_down_web --definition-dir tmp/diver_down --metadata tmp/metadata.yml

 open http://localhost:8080